 Well, if anybody cares, I think I may have figured it out; and in my own particular case (I absolutely make no accusations about anybody else!)
 I have to admit that it isn't very flattering.
 I believe it is the result not just of hyper-polarization, which, of course, is affecting pretty much everybody in the world at present, but mostly results from what is simply an unappealing personality trait of mine.

-I want MAGA supporters to suffer, and it pains me deeply when they prevail on any matter.
-This, I believe, is partly a matter of wanting to be right, even hoping that a little harm befalls those who disagree with me.
-So, e.g., when the Dow goes up, or Hegseth kills some poor fisherman, or we "annex" another country, and this makes MAGA gleeful, I am consequently desolate.
+I think in my case that it's partly a matter of wanting to be right, but also partly hoping that a little harm might befall those who disagree with me.
+And not just because I believe their views are harmful to the populace.
+So, e.g., when the Dow goes up, or Hegseth kills some poor fisherman, or we "annex" another country, and this makes MAGA gleeful, I am admittedly unhappy.
+That is not an admirable trait.

 In my defense, while this way of reacting is sure to be more a function of childish habits of handling conflict than anything one ought to be proud of, it is also deep-seated and not anything that it would be easy for any septuagenarian to "fix."#

-Again, I don't mean even to hint that more than the tiniest fraction of my fellow-sufferers share this unseemly characteristic.
-But in my own case, I can't deny a long-standing proclivity to revel in the failure of those with views adverse to mine, and to agonize over their successes.
+Again, I don't mean even to hint that more than the tiniest fraction of my fellow-sufferers share this unseemly characteristic of mine.
+But in my own case, I can't deny a long-standing proclivity to revel in the failures and even the unhappiness of those with views adverse to mine, and to agonize over their successes.

 ------------------------------------------